When the problem is unusual enough

 that you’re not sure who to call.

-Short, high-intensity engagements for leaders facing consequential infrastructure problems that don’t fit the usual categories.
+Short, high-intensity engagements for leaders facing consequential problems that don’t fit the usual categories.

 What the work looks like

 Most engagements begin with a short conversation about what’s actually going on.
-If there’s a genuine fit, work is scoped narrowly and moves quickly — decision-ready artifacts in days or weeks, not months.
+If there’s a genuine fit, work is scoped narrowly and moves quickly — decision-ready artefacts in days or weeks, not months.

-Deliverable: a clear memo, a decision framework, or a set of defensible options — whatever shape the problem actually needs.
+Deliverable: a clear memo, a decision framework, or defensible options — whatever shape the problem actually needs.

 Fractional advisory

-Part-time embedded advisory for leadership teams navigating continuity risk, technical translation, and governance clarity — without adding headcount.
-Typical engagements run 2–4 days per month.
+Part-time embedded advisory for a leadership team navigating continuity risk, technical translation, and governance clarity — without adding headcount.
+Typically two to four days a month.

-Deliverables: prioritization frameworks, defensible communication, decision-ready documentation for governance and regulators.
+Deliverables: prioritisation frameworks, defensible communication, decision-ready documentation for governance and regulators.

 How this works